 Self Leveling Floors

 Self leveling epoxy floors start at 2mm (1/16th inches) but are typically in the 3mm (1/8 inch) range.
-They are the most commonly preferred choice of epoxy floors as they have an impressive glossy and smooth look, they are easy to clean and also have a durability that satisfies the needs for most industries.
+They are the most commonly preferred choice of epoxy floors as they have an impressive glossy and smooth look, they are easy to clean and have a durability that satisfies the needs for most industries.

 In some industries 3-4 mm of thickness is not sufficient.
-These are heavy duty industries where there is much significant mechanical wear, dragging of heavy objects and shifting of massive loads (where massive means at least 2-3 tonnes).
+These are heavy duty industries where there is significant mechanical wear, dragging of heavy objects and shifting of massive loads (where massive means at least 2-3 tonnes).
 Industries that involve metal constructions, wire and cable manufacturing, or heavy chemical abrasion fall into this category.
 In such industries epoxy floors can even go beyond the 5mm mark and reach 1 cm.
 Such floor systems usually consist of multiple layers that involve epoxy screeds, intermediate aggregates, and top-coats.

 Anti-slip floor systems come in various thicknesses usually starting at 1mm and can reach a total film thickness of 4mm.
 For a demonstration on how anti-slip quartz floors are constructed have a look at the video here.